needle-mirror/com.unity.entities/Documentation~/system_update_order.md

 * InitializationSystemGroup (updated at the end of the `Initialization` phase of the player loop)
     * BeginInitializationEntityCommandBufferSystem
     * CopyInitialTransformFromGameObjectSystem
-    * SubSceneLiveLinkSystem
+    * SubSceneLiveConversionSystem
     * SubSceneStreamingSystem
     * EndInitializationEntityCommandBufferSystem
 * SimulationSystemGroup (updated at the end of the `Update` phase of the player loop)
     * BeginSimulationEntityCommandBufferSystem
     * TransformSystemGroup
-        * EndFrameParentSystem
+        * ParentSystem
         * CopyTransformFromGameObjectSystem
-        * EndFrameTRSToLocalToWorldSystem
+        * TRSToLocalToWorldSystem
-        * EndFrameTRSToLocalToParentSystem
+        * TRSToLocalToParentSystem
-        * EndFrameLocalToParentSystem
+        * LocalToParentSystem
         * CopyTransformToGameObjectSystem
     * LateSimulationSystemGroup
     * EndSimulationEntityCommandBufferSystem